MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 + An instance of [Microsoft R Server installed](../rserver.md) that has been [configured to operationalize analytics](configuration-initial.md).

 + The connection details and access to that instance of Microsoft R Server.
-Please contact your administrator for any missing connection details.
-After R Server is configured properly, you can [connect to it from your local machine](../operationalize/mrsdeploy-connection.md) in R to deploy your models and other analytics as web services so they can be consumed.
+Contact your administrator for any missing connection details.
+You can [connect to R Server from your local machine](../operationalize/mrsdeploy-connection.md) in R to deploy your analytics as web services so they can be consumed.

 ## Example code

 This article walks through the deployment of a simple R model as a web service hosted in R Server.
-Here is the entire R code for the example that we'll walkthrough in the sections that follow.
+Here is the entire R code for the example that we walk through in the sections that follow.

 >[!IMPORTANT]
->Be sure to replace the `remoteLogin()` function below with the correct login details for your configuration.
+>Be sure to replace the `remoteLogin()` function with the correct login details for your configuration.
 Connecting to R Server using the `mrsdeploy` package is covered [in this article](mrsdeploy-connection.md).

 ```r
 ##########################################################